MarcWeber/editor-cells/README.md

 TODO
 ====

+  * For python and VimL create 'match_and_rate" function replacing the prefix, camel_case_like stuff - thus allow the user to define a function

   * line based completion whole project

   * to n words completion if they occur very often nearby

   * Name completion in "Dear / Sehr geehrte .." in emails?

-  * for python and VimL create 'match_and_rate" function replacing the prefix, camel_case_like stuff - thus allow the user to define a function

   * Implement closing whatever is open (tags brackets) ...
     <div><div> should complete to